flashmob/go-fastcgi-client/README.md

 # go-fastcgi-client
 Automatically exported from code.google.com/p/go-fastcgi-client

+This repo is for archive only.

+A better one, see https://github.com/tomasen/fcgi_client

 # Purpose
 This package is useful if you want to call some script (eg. php) from Go.
 Instead of invoking it via CLI, you can invoke it through FastCGI (php-fpm).